swright573/django-vertical-multi-columns/docs/source/guide/usage.rst

 	class MyEvenView(EvenVMCView):
 		def __init__(self, **kwargs):
-			# You can pass an optional num_columns kwarg to override the value in settings.
+			# You can pass an optional num_columns kwarg to override
+			#    the value in settings.
-			# If there is nothing in settings and you don't pass num_columns, the number of columns will be 3.
+			# If there is nothing in settings and you don't pass
+			#    num_columns, the number of columns will be 3.
 			super().__init__(num_columns=5)

 		def get_data(self):
-			# Write logic to retrieve the data to be displayed (often from an API) and return it sorted in the desired order.
+			# Write logic to retrieve the data to be displayed (often from an API)
+			# Sort it appropriately
-			# Data must be in JSON format.
+			# Note that data must be in JSON format.
 			resp = requests.get(<api_url>)
 			raw_api_data = resp.json()
 			sorted_api_data = sorted(raw_api_data, key=lambda i: i['<field>'])